open-telemetry/opentelemetry-dotnet/docs/public/api/GettingStarted.rst

 Getting Started
 ===============

-All getting started projects start with the same setup: logs, traces, metrics.
+All getting started projects start with the same setup: logs, metrics, traces.
 `ConsoleExporter` simply displays collected telemetry to the console.

 .. toctree::